 Do Delta 8 drugs test positive?

-Now that we’ve covered the basics, let’s tackle the big question.
+Now that we’ve covered the basics let’s tackle the big question.
 Will Delta 8 show up in a drug test?

-Simply put, yes.
+Put, yes.
 That is, it will show up on a drug test designed to look for THC.
 As previously stated, Delta 9 THC is considered “regular THC” and is shaped similarly to D8 THC.
 Most tests can’t distinguish between these two compounds.
 They will detect THC in your system, causing you to fail the drug test.

-However, since these tests are looking for Delta 9 THC and not Delta 8, this can be argued.
-Other tests can show that you have no Delta 9 THC in your system, even if you have D8 THC.
+However, this can be argued since these tests are looking for Delta 9 THC and not Delta 8.
+Other tests can show that your system has no Delta 9 THC, even if you have D8 THC.

 Is it ok?